-- (1) Current City Officials.
-It shall be a violation of this Article for a City Official to represent for compensation any person, group, or entity before the City.
+- Current City Officials.
+It shall be a violation of this Article for a City Official (1) to represent for compensation any person, group, or entity before the City.
 For purposes of this subsection, the term compensation means money or any other thing of value that is received, or is to be received, in return for or in connection with such representation. - (2) Former City Officials.
 It shall be a violation of this Article for a City Official to represent for compensation any person, group, or entity before the City for a period of two (2) years after termination of official duties.
 For purposes of this subsection, the term compensation means money or any other thing of value that is received, or is to be received, in return for or in connection with such representation.
-The prohibition in this subsection solely applies to the Former City Official, and shall not be construed to apply to other Persons. - (e) Improper Influence.
-It shall be a violation of this Article for a City Official to use such person's official title/position to: - (1) secure special privileges or benefits for such person or others;
+The prohibition in this subsection solely applies to the Former City Official, and shall not be construed to apply to other Persons. - Improper Influence.
+It shall be a violation of this Article for a City Official to use such (e) person's official title/position to: - secure special privileges or benefits for such person or others; (1) - (2) grant any special consideration, treatment or advantage to any citizen, individual, business organization or group beyond that which is normally available to every other citizen, individual, business organization or group; - (3) assert the prestige of the official's or employee's City position for the purpose of advancing or harming private interests;